Tuesday, September 19, 2023

 _____________________________________________________________________________

 Mister Kong usually works with fairly low-grade help, but he's good at recruiting them in large numbers when he needs them.
 Sometimes he even lets them know he's a gorilla in advance.
-Sometimes he saves it as a special surprise.
+Usually he saves it as a special surprise.

 Boss Thug d8 lieutenant